CSSFrancis/SeqIO/README.md

 (Version 0.05 Update May 3, 2021) -- Support for loading of bottom/top images for the DE Celeritas Camera.
 There are some quirks to loading this kind of data so any bug reports are appricated.

+(Version 0.07 Update June 21, 2021) -- Better for dealing with lazy chunking than pervious versions.
+(This part is still under some development especially with very large datasets)

 In addition there is a command line interface for SeqIO as well.
 If you want to use the command line interface the easiest way to do this is to `$git clone https://github.com/CSSFrancis/SeqIO.git` The repository and then set up a bash file which looks like this...